epfl-ada/ada-2024-project-importnumpyaspd/README.md

 ## 4. Methods :
 ### Part 1 : Beginning
 * **additional dataset** : After choosing and deciding on the project, it was decided that we should search for ways to enrich our networks.
 Our solution was to add more information about the movie as well as more people to the networks.
-Hence, we chose to use the IMDb dataset, which is presented in the above section.
+(Directors) Hence, we chose to use the IMDb dataset, which is presented in the above section.
 * **Literature review** : In parallel to the research of new data, some group members were tasked with finding relevant information about network theory and useful import in Python.
 In ADA’s course from last year, week 10 is dedicated to the study of networks, which was a lot of help.
 We also read the documentation from [NetworkX](https://networkx.org/).
 However, due to the large number of actors/directors and movies in our networks, we may also use another Python library such as [igraph](https://igraph.org/) or [graph-tool](https://graph-tool.skewed.de/) which are more powerful.
 * **Pre-processing data** : As the additional dataset was chosen, it was now time to merge the two datasets in order to enrich our data.
 The process behind the merging is explained in the data_preprocessing.ipynb notebook.
 In addition to that, the ethnicity of each actor was also found and added and scrapped from the web.
 Finally, we were able to create two pickle files which contain all the necessary information.
 * **Verify feasibility** : As the data was pre-processed and usable, we verified the feasibility of our research questions and adjusted them in accordance with our data and perspective of the projects.
 The results and the visualizations are available in the results.ipynb notebook.